 • In the end, try to reopen the company file.

-Solution: Restore Data from a backup made earlier
+Solution 2: Restore Data from a backup made earlier

-When the data gets corrupted, you get the error “Company didn’t open when you click OK on the login prompt”.
+When the data gets corrupted, you get the error “Company didn’t open when you clicked OK on the login prompt”.
 To fix this, it is necessary to restore it from a backup made earlier.
 The process is listed below:

-• Log into the company you want to restore a backup.
+• Log in to the company you want to restore a backup.

-• Click on the File then click Restore.
+• Click on the File, then click Restore.

 • Click on Browse, browse to, and select the backup file you want to restore.